BOH BHSc (Hons II) GradDipHealthMedSc GradCertPubEnviroSustHealth

 Oral health means a smile with confidence; the ability to eat, drink, chew, swallow, speak and smile free of pain.
 Unfortunately, oral health is getting worse in Australia.
 Tens of thousands of Aussies are ending up in hospital with infections that could have been avoided with early oral health care.
 Many people are finding it difficult or expensive to get into the dentist.
 And we all know how uncomfortable it can be to sit in the dental chair!

 But Australians are living longer and keeping their teeth for longer, too.
-The Australian population is growing and becoming more culturally and linguistically diverse.
+The Australian population is growing, getting older, and becoming more diverse.
 Health care workers are getting better at recognising people's individual health and personal needs.
 And thankfully, modern dentistry has made leaps and bounds from the 'medieval' experiences older people may recall.
 However, those who need oral health care and advice the most aren't really getting it.
-Most dental care happens in the private sector, which can be expensive whether you have private health insurance or not.
-There are long waiting lists for government-funded care in public clinics and hospitals.
-The government doesn't contribute much funding to dentistry.
-And sometimes there just isn't enough time for busy practices to sit down and spend time with patients on preventing disease.

 My mission is to help educate the general public, in simple language, on what being an oral health therapist is all about, and how you can improve the oral health of yourself and your family.